What is the full form of TDS?

 The full form of TDS is Tax Deducted at Source.

-TDS (Tax Deducted at Source) is a means of collecting income tax in India, under the income tax act of 1961.
+It is a means of collecting income tax in India, under the income tax act of 1961.
 The concept is to collect tax from the very source of income.
-The entity which deduct Tax at source, remit the same into the account of the central government.
+The entity which deducts Tax at the source, remit the same into the account of the central government.

 TDS is not applicable to all incomes and persons for all transactions.
-Tax deduction happen on the basis of rates specified in the relevant provisions of the act.
-In case of payment to non-resident person rates are specified under the double taxation avoidance agreement.
+Tax deductions happen on the basis of rates specified in the relevant provisions of the act.
+In the case of payment to a non-resident person, rates are specified under the double taxation avoidance agreement.

 For detailed TDS rates - click here

-1) Electronic Mode - E payment is mandatory for all corporate assesses and to who provisions of section 44B of the Income Tax Act, 1961 are applicable.
+1 Electronic Mode - E payment is mandatory for all corporate assesses and to who provisions of section 44B of the Income Tax Act, 1961 are applicable.
 For E payment - click here.

-TDS return services:
+TDS return services

 How to avoid TDS?

-a) If a person expects that his/her total income in a financial year will be below the threshold limit, he/she can ask the deductor not to deduct TDS by submitting Form 15G/15H.
+1 If a person expects that his/her total income in a financial year will be below the threshold limit, he/she can ask the deductor not to deduct TDS by submitting Form 15G/15H.

-b) Payments which are subjected to TDS, deductee is required to provide PAN details to avoid deduction at the higher rates.
+2 Payments which are subjected to TDS, deductee is required to provide PAN details to avoid deduction at the higher rates.